 Interactive model of disease progression

-Click on the image for an interactive 3D view of a digital model of Alzheimer’s Disease progression (careful: does not work on mobile device, use Chrome or Firefox browsers):
+Click on the image for an interactive 3D view of a digital model of Alzheimer’s Disease progression (careful: may not work on mobile device, use Chrome or Firefox browsers preferentially, may take up to one minute to download the app!!):

 Simulation of virtual cohorts at a large scale